syncfusion-content/winui-docs/winui/Scheduler/Time-Zone.md

 You can create appointments at different time zones using the `StartTimeZone` and `EndTimeZone` properties of `ScheduleAppointment`.
 An appointment’s start time and end time are calculated based on the given time zone information for the start time and end time.
 You can set different time zones to the `StartTimeZone` and `EndTimeZone` properties.

-You can use the `StartTime` and `EndTime` properties of `ScheduleAppointmen`t to get the exact start time and end time of an appointment.
+You can use the `StartTime` and `EndTime` properties of `ScheduleAppointment` to get the exact start time and end time of an appointment.
 By using the `ActualStartTime` and `ActualEndTime` properties, you can get exact appointment rendering time.

 {% tabs %}
 {% highlight c# %}